 More than 5 million people have fled Syria.

 Globally there are over 65 million displaced people who are fleeing their homes because of war, persecution, or violence.
 The legal status of displaced people depends heavily on which category they fall under: refugee, internally displaced person, or asylum seeker.
 The United Nations High Commissioner for Refugees' (UNHCR) definitions for these terms are listed below.

 The top three resettlement states in the U.S. for Syrian refugees are Michigan, California, and Texas.
 In Michigan, metropolitan Detroit is home to one of the largest Arab populations outside the Middle East and has a large Syrian-American community.
 In California, Syrian refugees have mainly resettled in San Diego and Sacramento.
 In Texas, resettlement is distributed across the major cities Houston, Austin, and Fort Worth.

 for future stability.

-As the Syrian crisis continues into its eighth year, more than 13.5 million people in Syria are in need of humanitarian assistance.
+As the Syrian crisis continues into its ninth year, more than 13.5 million people in Syria are in need of humanitarian assistance.

 To respond to the crisis, MFA and its partners have delivered more than $150 million of relief supplies into hard-to-reach areas inside Syria and refugee camps along the border.